ameli/imate/docs/InterpolateTraceOfInverse.rst

    >>> # Specify an array of inquiry points, then interpolate at inquiry points
    >>> import numpy
    >>> t = numpy.logspace(-3,3,100)
-   >>> trace = TI.Interpolate(t,CompareWithExact=True,Plot=True)
+   >>> trace_interpolated, trace_exact, relative_error = TI.Interpolate(t,CompareWithExact=True,Plot=True)

 The above code produces the following plot.
 The interpolant points are shown by the red dots.
 The red curve on the left plot is behind the black curve, since the interpolation is very close to the exact values.
-Note that because of setting ``CompareWithExact=True`` option, the above code takes more processing time since it also computes the exact values for all array ``t``.
+Note that because of setting :attr:`CompareWithExact` to ``True``, the above code takes more processing time since it also computes the exact values for all elements of the array ``t``.
 Without enabling this option, the interpolation takes significantly less processing time.

 .. image:: images/InterpolationResults.svg
    :align: center